kos-lang/kos/doc/modules.md

 generator()
 -----------

-    generator()
+    generator(func)

 Generator function class.

-The purpose of this class is to be used with the `instanceof` operator to detect generator functions.
+This class can be used with the `instanceof` operator to detect generator functions.

-Calling this class throws an exception.
+The `func` argument must be a generator function.

+ * For generator functions (not instantiated), returns the same generator function which was passed.
+ * For instantiated generator functions (iterators), returns a copy of the generator function object, uninstantiated.

+Throws an exception if the `func` argument is not a generator.

 The prototype of `generator.prototype` is `function.prototype`.